dijasila/GPAW/doc/install/Linux/vsc.univie.rst

   cd acml-${acml}
   tar zxf acml-*.tgz && tar zxf contents-acml-*.tgz

 **Note**: numpy with acml dotblas Segmentation Faults (well, for some versions on numpy, etc?)  for :file:`gpaw/test/numpy_core_multiarray_dot.py` or :file:`gpaw/test/gemm.py`.
-Still there is no performance improvement for :file:`gpaw/test/gemm.py` (if it works), even if case of dynamic linking of cblas/acml - check with `ldd` that `_dotbas.so` is linked to both acml and cblas.
+Still there is no performance improvement for :file:`gpaw/test/gemm.py` (if it works), even if case of dynamic linking of cblas/acml - check with ldd that _dotblas.so is linked to both acml and cblas.

 This is how you can download and install cblas::